juangamella/sempler/README.md

-# Sempler: Sampling from general structural causal models (SCMs)
+# Sempler: Sampling from general structural equation models (SEMs)

 ### Installation
 You can clone this repo or install using pip: